SysAdministrat0r/sysadmin-road-to-geek/documents/books/The Linux Command Line — William Shotts/Chapter 1 — What is the Shell.md

 ### 📝 Summing Up

 This chapter marked the beginning of our journey into the Linux command line, with an introduction to the shell, a glimpse of the command line, and a brief lesson on how to start and end a terminal session.
-We also saw how to issue some simple commands and perform a little light commandline editing.
-That wasn’t so scary, was it?
+We also saw how to issue some simple commands and perform a little light command-line editing.
 In the next chapter, we’ll learn a few more commands and wander around the Linux file system.

 ---